exercism/docs/community/good-member/README.md

 But sometimes it's not worth the noise or energy, and correcting someone just makes someone feel worse about themselves.
 So before you jump in, just sanity-check whether it's the right thing to do.

-### 2. Don't pile in
+### 2. Don't pile on

-Closely linked to 1 is our tribal nature of seeing something we have an opinion on and feeling the need to comment.
+Closely linked to the first point, our tribal nature often feels the need to comment when we see someone expressing a common (or conflicting) opinion.
-You see this a lot on GitHub with people adding 👍 and 👎 emojis onto every comment or spamming a thread with "Me too".
+You see this a lot on GitHub with people adding 👍 and 👎 emojis onto every comment or spamming a thread with a "Me too!" comment.
-Many people see two people disagreeing and feel they need to "reinforce" the person that is saying what they agree with.
+Many people see a public disagreement and feel they need to "reinforce" the people who's opinions they agree with.

-If you're not saying something new, or something useful, ask yourself whether you need to say anything at all.
+If you're not saying something new, or something useful, ask yourself whether you _need_ to say anything at all.

 - Does that 👎 just make someone feel rubbish about themselves?
 - Is it going to just entrench them further in their position and make them defensive?
-- Does adding a 👍 make someone else feel like they're right, boost their ego, and entrench them further.
+- Does adding a 👍 make someone else feel like they're right, boost their ego, and make it more difficult to empathize with the opposing viewpoint?
-- Does adding a "This is broken for me too" add a useful data point for a maintainer, or just more pressure and urgency?
+- Does adding a "This is broken for me too!" comment add a _useful_ data point for a maintainer, or is it just more pressure and urgency?

 Each situation is different, but think before you click or type.

 ### 3. Don't make it personal

-So you've got into a disagreement.
-Great!
-Now, make it count.
+So you've gotten into a disagreement.
+**Great!** 🎉
+Now, _make it count_.

 Remember, you're not disagreeing with a person, you're disagreeing with their **current** viewpoint on something.
 Ensure you give them room to change without them feeling like they lose face to do so.